-An additional source of information about groundwater flow that is often useful concerns the geometry of hydraulic gradient, which in simple terms describes the direction and steepness of the water table in a particular area.
-Using data from water wells, the water table can be mapped out as a three-dimensional surface, and unless influenced by other factors, water generally moves from high areas of the water table to lower areas, in way similar to how a car will roll from an area of high elevation to a lower one.
-There are good water table maps for central Jefferson County (Figure 10) but because the complexity of the geologic structure and the complex geometry of the fractures and conduits through which the groundwater is constrained to flow, Kozar (1991, p.
+An additional source of information about groundwater flow that is often useful concerns the geometry of the hydraulic gradient, which in simple terms describes the direction and steepness of the water table in a particular area.
+Using data from water wells, the water table can be mapped out as a three-dimensional surface, and unless influenced by other factors, water generally moves from high areas of the water table to lower areas, in a way similar to how a car will roll from an area of high elevation to a lower one.
+There are good water table maps for central Jefferson County (Figure 14) but because the complexity of the geologic structure and the geometry of the fractures and conduits through which the groundwater is constrained to flow Kozar (1991, p.
 12) pointed out that dye tracing shows depending on the location, water here can flow either perpendicular or parallel to the water table contours.
+While due to this structural complexity it cannot be certain, the hydraulic gradients in the vicinity of the facility suggest flow towards springs of Kozar et al.'s (1991) Trace D.